 Direct waste injection pumping operations at the well site shall be continuously manned and visually monitored.
 During these pumping operations, a chronological record of the time of day, a description of the waste pumped, injection rate and pressure, and well annulus pressure observations shall be maintained.
-The person in charge of the pumping operations must be identified on the pumping record.
+The pumping record must be signed by the person in charge.